vgmstream/vgmstream/README.md

 - support for looped BGM, using file's internal metadata for smooth transitions, with accurate sample counts
 - subsongs, playing a format's multiple internal songs separately
+- many types of companion files (data split in multiple files) and custom containers
-- encryption keys, audio split in multiple files, internal stream names, and many other unusual cases found in game audio
+- encryption keys, internal stream names, and many other unusual cases found in game audio
 - TXTH function, to support extra formats (including raw audio in many forms)
 - TXTP function, for real-time and per-file config (like forced looping, removing channels, playing certain subsong, or fusing together multiple files as a single one)